Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/README.md

 The DAC aims to facilitate advanced bioinformatic, computational, and statistical analysis of complex genomics data for the Dartmouth research community.

-If you have questions about this workshop, or would like to discuss data analysis services available from the Data Analytics Core, please visit out [website] (https://sites.dartmouth.edu/cqb/projects-and-cores/data-analytics-core/), or email us at: DataAnalyticsCore@groups.dartmouth.edu
+If you have questions about this workshop, or would like to discuss data analysis services available from the Data Analytics Core, please visit out [website](https://sites.dartmouth.edu/cqb/projects-and-cores/data-analytics-core/), or email us at: DataAnalyticsCore@groups.dartmouth.edu

 <img src="figures/logo.jpg" width="250" height="140" >